Kid with phone

 Turn on Block at Downtime

-You also have the option to completely block your child’s device during downtime, either on their own device or through Family Sharing on your device.
-Here’s how you can block your child’s iPhone during downtime:
+You can also entirely disable your child’s device during downtime, either on their own or via Family Sharing on your device.
+Here’s how to disable your child’s iPhone during downtime:

 1. Navigate to Settings > Screen Time.